evan-newman/Heap-Based_Priority-Queue/README.md

 # CS 261 Assigment 4

 Program implements a complete heap-based priority queue.
 File pq.c is given and my program was limited to just that file.
-Had to define `struct pq` and implement the following function:
+Had to define `struct pq` and implement the following functions:

   * `pq_create()` - allocates and initializes a heap-based priority queue
   * `pq_free()` - frees all memory allocated to a priority queue